FAQs for Medical Students

 What if I sign up and then have to cancel?

 If you have already been matched you must contact the TAFP office and your assigned preceptor.
-If you do not speak to Juleah Williams, your TFMPP Program Manager, you must continue to contact her until you have confirmed that she has suspended the rotation.
+If you do not speak to Paige Newman, you must continue to contact her until you have confirmed that she has suspended the rotation.

-If you have not been matched, you must contact the TAFP office to alert them to your cancellation so that application processing may be halted.
+If you have not been matched, you must contact the TAFP office to alert them of your cancellation so that application processing may be halted.